eternero/eternero.github.io/index.md

 Even as we've already gotten significant progress and amazing results from our first few tests with the current recommendation system, we're still constantly looking for ways to improve our system, such as implementing new features that are highlighted in relevant literature and working around constraints that come about, whether it be the heavy computational cost of Music Information Retrieval Models or lack of social tags from services like Spotify or RateYourMusic.

+In parallel, we've focused on expanding the system’s understanding of the **audio signal itself** by exploring a variety of algorithms through the **Essentia** library.
+These features help analyze aspects such as timbre, brightness, rhythm, and harmonic structure.
+This features give sus a tracks fingerprint, which is essential for our model.

+In addition, each integrated algorithm has been fully documented with its purpose, unique value, and interpretation to ensure long-term maintainability and help guide future development of the recommendation engine.

+## What's Next?
+- Implement distance-based similarity using the newly integrated algorithms.
+- Expand the track dataset.
+- Launch a functional prototype of the recommendation engine.
+- Integrate additional audio features from ongoing research.
+- Continue working around the system constrains (e.g., computation, missing tags).

 # References